ruoyanwangdr/ruoyanwangdr.github.io/_posts/2019-09-20-cataloging-visualizing-circumstellar-disks.md

 ## Week 7
 ### November 1, 2019
-Met with Matt and discussed about web hosting.
+Met with Matt and discussed web hosting.
 The next step is to add curvature to the disk and shade it.

 ### November 4, 2019
 Worked on GSD, BPH, and PFS.